nodiscc/xsrv/docs/installation/server-preparation.md

 Public DNS records are required to obtain Let's Encrypt SSL/TLS (HTTPS) certificates - private DNS records will not work (you may still use self-signed certificates).

 Separate domain/subdomain names are required to allow clients to access web applications.
-For example:
+For example assuming all roles are deployed, you would need to create the following DNS records:

 ```bash
 ***.CHANGEME.org # host name in the inventory/playbook